surajmandalcell/nup/README.md

 #### Todo
-- [ ] Make it installable as a global command
+- [ ] Split the code into multiple files
 - [ ] Make it run in background
-- [ ] Log the output to the terminal when requested
+- [ ] Make sure the writing to file works and is safe
 - [ ] Dont run more than one instance at a time unless specified
-- [ ] Make sure the writing to file works and is safe
+- [ ] Log the output to the terminal when requested(when it is already running in background)
-- [x] Add a flag to log the latency of the request
-- [x] Add a flag to log the request status code
-- [x] Add a argument to show help

-#### Todo Documentation
-- [x] Add a flag to log the latency of the request
-- [x] Add a flag to log the request status code
-- [x] Add a argument to show help
+- [ ] Make it installable as a global command